pippim/pippim.github.io/programs/homa.md

 ### `ip addr` Capabilities

-The program `ip` is found on all machines and operating systems.
-When you type `ip addr` at the command line you will see:
+The program `ip` will show / manipulate routing, devices, policy routing and tunnels.
+When you type `ip addr` at the command line you will see something like this:

 ```shell
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000